jessekelighine/vim-SimpleColorsLatex/README.md

-# vim-SimpleColorsLatex : A Simpler LaTeX Syntax Highlighting for Vim
+# vim-SimpleColorsLatex: A Simpler Syntax Highlighting for LaTeX

 Since most LaTeX syntax highlight in Vim are way too complicated (causing Vim to be extremely slow on large TeX files) and unnecessarily colourful, I created